google/reflow-list/README.md

 `reflowParagraph` reformats the paragraph around the cursor, where "paragraph" is defined as lines that have a common prefix and the same indentation.

-reflowlist understands bulletted lists (marked by '-' or 'o'), numbered or lettered lists ("1.", "a.", "1)", "a)"), and definition lists.
+reflowlist understands bulleted lists (marked by '-' or 'o'), numbered or lettered lists ("1.", "a.", "1)", "a)"), and definition lists.
 If the list element extends more than one line, the subsequent lines are indented properly.